zhou-lab/labwiki/HPC.md

 Full slurm scheduling docs for our cluster: https://wiki.chop.edu/pages/viewpage.action?pageId=261751857 The replacement for jupyterhub is documented here: https://wiki.chop.edu/pages/viewpage.action?pageId=261751861

-You can use firefox in VDI through
+You can use firefox in VDI through (thanks to Kai Wang)

 ```sh
 cd